-Christopher Carragher, from our Lady’s Secondary School in Castleblayney, will travel to Pittsburgh in May with his project, Memory Buddy, to compete in the Intel International Science and Engineering Fair (ISEF), where he will represent Ireland as the overall winner of SciFest 2014.
+Christopher Carragher, then a student at our Lady’s Secondary School in Castleblayney, travelled to Pittsburgh in May 2015 with his project, Memory Buddy, to compete in the Intel International Science and Engineering Fair (ISEF), where he represented Ireland as the overall winner of SciFest 2014.
 Christopher took first place in the Senior Individual section of the Technology category.
 He also won a special prize awarded by the Health Products Regulatory Authority.

-Christopher's teacher is Kathryn Higgins who also won the Intel Teacher of Excellence award at the SciFest national final in November.
+Christopher's teacher was Kathryn Higgins who also won the Intel Teacher of Excellence award at the 2014 SciFest national final.

 From St Vincent’s Secondary School in Dundalk, Rachel Ní Dhonnachdha, with her sister Shannon, won the Long Night of Science in Berlin award at the 2014 SciFest final for their project, Karate: The science of punching.
 Rachel won the Best Individual prize.
 She also won a special prize, the Perrigo Student Award.